-Suncor Energy Inc., the country’s largest oil and gas producer, increased 1.7 percent as oil traded at its highest price in nine months.
-Barrick Gold Corp., the world’s largest gold producer, rose 2.9 percent, while Teck Resources Ltd., Canada’s largest base-metals and coal producer, jumped 3.3 percent.
-Ivanhoe Mines Ltd. rallied 2.2 percent after it was rated buy in new coverage at Bank of America Corp.
+Suncor Energy Inc. (SU), the country’s largest oil and gas producer, increased 1.8 percent as oil rose to its highest price in nine months.
+Barrick Gold Corp.
+(ABX), the world’s largest gold producer, rose 3 percent, while Teck Resources Ltd. (TCK/B), Canada’s largest base-metals and coal producer, also jumped 3 percent.
+Ivanhoe Mines Ltd. rallied 1.2 percent after it was rated buy in new coverage at Bank of America Corp.

 “It’s more confirmation that things are getting better,” Anil Tahiliani, a money manager at McLean & Partners in Calgary, said in a telephone interview.
 The firm oversees about C$1 billion ($1 billion).
 “Oil has rallied, so we see gold and other commodities that are related to oil rally off of that.”